Yaacoub/Swift-Student-Challenge/README.md

 # Swift Student Challenge
 Welcome to the repository for all my previous Swift Student Challenge submissions.
 Feel free to check them out!

-_Additional information is provided in each playground's source file comment section_
+_Additional information is provided in the comment section of each playground's source file._

 ## WWDC 2020
 ### Mother Nature